 They told me to come back in 10 years to have the mattress redone: they pick it up in the morning, take out the wool stuffing, clean and refluff it, put a new cover on it, and then deliver it back to you before bedtime.
 So instead of hauling the old one away to the dump (like the one they hauled out of my flat this morning), you reuse and recycle.
 Not a bad deal.

-Of course neither of the shops mentioned here have websites.
-These are artisans, not bloggers. ;-) But you can have a peek at the process here.
+Of course, there’s no website to visit; these are artisans, not bloggers. 😉 But you can have a peek at the process here.

 This article was originally written in February 2010 when I first purchased my mattress.
 In December 2018 I moved from my 7th floor apartment to a 1st floor apartment a few blocks away.
 Since it was time to freshen up the mattress anyway (and especially since it was sprayed full of chemicals during the bedbug episode of 2014), I thought I’d stop by “my” mattress shop (as I began to think of it) and arranged for them to pick it up at my old place, replace the stuffing, and deliver it that night at my new place.
 Not only did it cost half the price of the original mattress, it saved me the hassle of moving it, and they didn’t have to haul it up seven flights of narrow stairs.
 Win-Win! 😀

 My partner is the one who noticed my face in the window: “Hey, it’s your article!”
 And there it was, printed out and framed, the original article I wrote in 2010.
 They said they’d had many orders from English-speaking people thanks to my post, and even shipped a few overseas.
 I hope everyone is as happy as I’ve been with their hand-stuffed mattresses!